Esensors/prtg-xml/README.md

 ## Configuring PRTG Network Monitor

 ### Download
-To install Esensors websensor XML plugin you need to download from the [releases](https://github.com/Esensors/prtg-xml/releases) section:
+To install Esensors websensor XML plugin you need to download the following from the [releases](https://github.com/Esensors/prtg-xml/releases) section:
 * PRTG device template file (Esensors-Websensor-XML.odt, comes in the Source code)
 * plugin binary (choose correct binary according to your architecture)